-The provision of section 50CA do not apply to any consideration received/ accruing on transfer by certain class of persons and subject to fulfilment of conditions, as prescribed under Rule 11UAD.
+The CBDT vide notification no. 42 /2020/F. No.370149/143/2019-TPL dated 30 June 2020 has notified Rule 11UAD which provides that the above provision shall not apply to any consideration received / accruing on transfer from such class of persons and subject to fulfilment of conditions as prescribed.

-1.9 Deemed income on investment in securities
+1.11 Deemed income on investment in securities

-Section 56(2)(x) of the ITA provides that if any assessee receives any property (including securities) without consideration or for inadequate consideration in excess of INR 50,000 as compared to the fair market value, fair market value in excess of such consideration is taxable in the hands of the recipient as 'Income from Other Sources'.
+Section 56(2)(x) of the ITA provides that if any assessee receives any property (including securities) without consideration or for inadequate consideration in excess of INR 50,000 as compared to the fair market value ('FMV'), FMV in excess of such consideration is taxable in the hands of the recipient as 'Income from Other Sources'.
 The tax rates are subject to availability of benefits under the Tax Treaty, if any in case of non-resident assessee.